Lilianada/minispace.dev/docs/visual-direction.md

+# Founder’s Note

+The internet gave us a way to find people who live hundreds, even thousands of miles away — all with just a few clicks.
+It gave everyone the chance to create a presence, a space, an identity.
+To design and refine it.
+To make it their own.
+To give it personality.
+To add little bits that make it feel like home.

+Stumbling into these spaces, exploring them, breaking them down, reading what the writer has to say — that’s where I get my fair share of daily dopamine.

+So... why should everyone have one?

+The real question is, *why not?*

+You can do whatever you want with it.
+Add whatever you like — without constraints, without restrictions.
+Build something you may never get to have in real life.
+Or just make something simple — something that’s good enough to tell the tiny bits that make you *you*.
+Share stories, memories, scattered thoughts, and little moments.

+If you’ve ever wanted to do that, but didn’t know where to start… I’m building **Minispace** for you.

+With Minispace, you can carve out your own little corner of the web.

+---

 That’s a beautiful piece of sentiment — and it can serve as the **emotional foundation** for the design direction of Minispace.

 Let’s distill all that you’ve said and shape a **clear, cohesive design direction** that reflects the *soul* of the product, and finally gives Minispace its own **personality**: